New – We now offer combed top to the list of processing services!! Please see below.

-Carding your raw fibers into batts or roving (includes washing charges): We no longer have a needle felting machine.
+Carding your raw fibers into batts or roving (includes washing and picking charges)

 *Exotics include mohair, llama, alpaca, angora, dog hair, camel, fine wools which need special care, etc. Call if you’re not sure. *Some exotics need a small amount of wool added to process properly.
 We reserve the right to add wool if necessary, unless you specify in your instructions not to.

 Fine wools include quite a few breeds such as: Merino, Cormo, Correidale, Bond, Rambouillet, Polwarth, Targhee, and some crosses of these.
 Sometimes fleeces on the coarser end of the range for the fine wool breed may process OK.
 Charging a finewool fleece as an exotic will be at our discretion, based on our experience.